 “Fluffhead’s” prominence continued throughout 3.0 with notable versions including: 8/5/10 Greek Theatre; 6/3/11 Clarkston, MI featuring a segue out of the 25-minute “Disease Supreme;” closing the first set of 12/31/11 at MSG with an “Auld Lang Syne” tease; and 7/17/13 Alpharetta, an unfinished version emerging out of “Energy” with a “Heartbreaker” tease.
 On 6/22/12 in Cincinnati Phish performed “Fluffhead” as an encore for the first time in nearly 22 years, a role that was reprised on 8/3/14 to close out that outstanding summer tour, and then again at the very next appearance on 8/30/14 at Dick’s, with “Dave’s Energy Guide” and “In a Hole” teases.

 And then… “Fluffhead” once again went missing.
 Fall ‘14, NYE ‘14, and then all of 2015 passed without a single “Fluffhead” appearance, creating the second-longest gap in the song’s performance history.
 When asked on Twitter whether it was still even a song, Mike Gordon replied that it had been “desonged.”
-Mind you, taking Mike at “Face” value is probably not the best bet in this case… but you never know.
-Of course, "Fluffhead" has returned, having been played more than five times since Dick's in 2014, though there's still no knowing when it will next be performed.
+Mind you, taking Mike at “Face” value is probably not the best bet in this case because of course "Fluffhead" has returned, having been played more than five times since Dick's in 2014.

 Albums: Junta, At the Roxy, Live Phish 08, Live Phish 09, Live Phish 10, Colorado '88, Hampton/Winston-Salem '97, The Clifford Ball